MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ### <a name="extern_linkage"></a>Extern constexpr linkage

 In earlier versions of Visual Studio, the compiler always gave a `constexpr` variable internal linkage even when the variable was marked `extern`.
-In Visual Studio version 15.5, we have added a new compiler switch (/Zc:externConstexpr) to allow for correct standards-conforming behavior.
+In Visual Studio version 15.5, a new compiler switch (/Zc:externConstexpr) enables correct standards-conforming behavior.
 Eventually this will become the default.

 ```cpp
 extern constexpr int x = 10;